fbpx

 Dr. Tracy Alloway from Durham University’s School of Education says: “Working memory is a bit like a mental jotting pad, and how good this is in someone will either ease their path to learning or seriously prevent them from learning.”

 The classic illustration of working memory in action is complex mental arithmetic, where we typically break the task down into a series of operations.
 For example, 26 + 37 might be broken down into the stages 20 + 30 = 50 and 6 + 7 = 13 and 50 + 13 = 63 in order to get the answer.
 To solve an arithmetic problem like (3 X 3) + (4 X 2) in your head, you need to keep the intermediate results in mind (i.e., 3 X 3 = 9) to solve the entire problem.
-Other everyday examples of situations placing demands on working memory are talking to a group of unfamiliar people while trying to remember their names or taking notes while following a presentation.

 Working memory is defined as the ability to hold information in your head and manipulate it mentally.

-The distinction between short-term memory and working memory is an ongoing debate, as the terms are often used interchangeably.
 The term ‘working memory’ was coined in 1960 by Miller, Galanter, and Pribram in their classic book Plans and the Structure of Behaviour, used in 1968 by Atkinson and Shiffrin in an influential paper “Human memory: A proposed system and its control processes,” and adopted as the title for a multi-component model by Baddeley and Hitch in 1974.

 Some scholars insist that some manipulation of remembered information is needed to qualify the task as one of working memory.
 For example, repeating digits in the same order they were presented would thus be a short-term memory task, while repeating them backward would be a working memory task.

 Another viewpoint is that of Nelson Cowan (2001), who says short-term memory refers to the passive storage of information when rehearsal is prevented; storage capacity is around four items.
-However, when rehearsal is allowed, and controlled attention is involved, it is a working memory task, and the capacity is closer to seven items.
+However, when rehearsal is allowed and controlled attention is involved, it is a working memory task, and the capacity is closer to seven items.

 Why working memory matters